fennecpixels/FractureOnline/docs/2 Species and Communities/2.1 Species/Coraxi.md

 ## History

 *Undergoing rewrite.*

-%% ### The Great Split

-The Coraxi evolved alongside Fracture’s native ecosystem albeit low on the food chain.
-Out of necessity, they lived in the canopy where their fur would conceal them best, only briefly venturing to the woodland floor for hunting or foraging.

-While we may never know what truly happened before [The Great Split](The%20Great%20Split.md), the consequences of it were instant.
-When the new species arrived—starved, cold, exposed—[Pakaru](../../3%20History%20and%20Biographies/3.2%20Notable%20People/3.2.5%20Patrons/Pakaru.md) uplifted the Coraxi in a process known as [Augmentation](Pakaru%E2%80%99s%20Augmentation.md).
-Their newfound strengths saved us: they carried us to safe caves and coppices, protected campsites through the night, and showed us potable water sources.
-Their help didn’t just help us survive; it unified us.

-As we started to rebuild our societies, we replaced the narrative with tales of our own success—human adaptation, eldritch resilience, and orcish intuition.
-As we needed more lumber, we cut down Coraxi woodland, then retaliated when they defended themselves.
-This provocation led to a cultural divide for the Coraxi: the *territorial* Coraxi defended their woodland, whereas the *tribal* Coraxi adapted to a life predominantly in fixed settlements on the ground.

-With their reputation soured into a violent caricature, their dignity lost, hunting the Coraxi became an acceptable and profitable sport.
-Their flesh would feed a family for long enough to justify the risk, especially with an unstable food supply.
-If there is no enemy, does a society prosper?

-The new species enacted genocide, razing all known Coraxi habitats.
-The [Snowblood](Snowblood.md) empire in particular chased the hunt further: they imprisoned those who survived and destroyed the majority who didn’t.[^1]

-One final tribe remained.
-Comprised of refugees, lost territorial Coraxi, and whatever hope they had left, they successfully hid for a few months.
-Here is where their history bifurcates: before the War of Patrons, this account would be far less rich and end in extinction—Snowblood scouts found their settlement, a small clearing in the southeast of $\mathbb{F}_{2}$.
-Their violence, no longer hiding under a mask of hunger, spared only one.
-They jailed [Naira, the Chimæra](Naira,%20the%20Chim%C3%A6ra.md), a trophy, left to rot and die, as too would our memory of their species.

-This is no longer true.
-It remains our history—a violent reminder of our selfish malevolence—but hope survived.
-Before the Chimæra could die, [an unknown Thread](../../3%20History%20and%20Biographies/3.2%20Notable%20People/3.2.5%20Patrons/Pakaru.md) preserved him.
-That our memory of his species faded all the same was perhaps their greatest protection.

-[^1]: The Snowblood family may have existed before [The Great Split](The%20Great%20Split.md), but their empire did not start until long after the Coraxi genocide.
-In some texts you may read *proto-Snowblood* instead; either is fine.

-### The War of Patrons

-Early into the [War of Patrons](War%20of%20Patrons.md) (6221–26), the Chimæra was released from his prison.
-[Pakaru](../../3%20History%20and%20Biographies/3.2%20Notable%20People/3.2.5%20Patrons/Pakaru.md) informed the [Dragonkin](Dragonkin.md), who needed greater support, of a supposed freelancer they could employ.

-[Airve Snowblood](Airve%20Snowblood.md) met with the Chimæra and struck a deal: collaboration if they could both assassinate [Ændren Snowblood](%C3%86ndren%20Snowblood.md).
-On the 5th of Ilubya, 6225, the two successfully killed the Prince of [Noriin](Noriin.md) but Airve failed to escape.
-Days later, the Chimæra rescued him; Airve would soon return the favour.

-Here we return to the other branch of bifurcated history: if not for Airve’s intervention, nothing would remain of the Coraxi’s existence.
-Instead, Airve and the Chimæra travelled back to the time of the last hunt and evacuated the last few Coraxi settlements.
-When the scouts returned, they saw a deserted camp and claimed victory.
-The superficial history stays the same, whilst the Coraxi may rebuild what they lost. %%

 On the 16th of Ilubya, 6225, Airve re-emerged with the renewed Coraxi: lost, scared, yet optimistic.
 Initially staying in camps in the Northeastern Peaks, they eventually relocated to [Boundary's Edge](Boundary's%20Edge.md) after the war.